Eshku/Indirect/README.md

 This design decouples game logic from file system structure, making project easier to maintain, and opens the door for future easy modding and powerful developer console commands (`spawn obsidian_sword`).

-#### The Prefab Manifest
+#### Prefab Manifest

-Core of this system is the [app/client/Data/prefabs.manifest.json](./app/client/Data/prefabs.manifest.json) file.
+Core of this system is [app/client/Data/prefabs.manifest.json](./app/client/Data/prefabs.manifest.json) file.
 This file acts as a central registry for all entities in the game.
 It maps each `prefabName` to its source, which can be either a data file (`.json`) or a programmatic factory (`.js` module and function).

 **Example `prefabs.manifest.json`:**